BurgaoTheChamp/Simple_Graph_plot/README.md

-This is an easy way to plot graph in python which i used to plot a graph of my aerodynamic study of a fourma 1 car computacional fluid simulation for finite elements class in my college
+This is an easy way to plot graph in python which i used to plot a graph of my aerodynamic study of a formula 1 car computacional fluid simulation for finite elements class in my college

 <!---